caseyg/awesome/TOPICS.md

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-## llama

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
-This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
-We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

 ## sonnet

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal